 Photo of Yew Grove probably taken in the 1920s when it served as the post office and offered ‘apartments & refreshments’.

 In July 1992, four ladies, who called themselves ‘the golden girls’, were staying at the house.
-One of them was called Florence C. One afternoon, when Angela and Derek were working in the garden, Florence came up to them and asked whether they knew there was a ‘ghost’ at Y. Gr.
+One of them was called Florence Carney.
+One afternoon, when Angela and Derek were working in the garden, Florence came up to them and asked whether they knew there was a ‘ghost’ at Yew Grove.
 They replied that they did not.
 Florence then related her experience in bedroom no. 4 the previous night, 21 July 1992, at about 11 pm.
 She later put it down in writing: ‘I was asleep and awakened to see a vision.
 A lady in blue came into my room, she walked to the window, touched the curtain then approached my bed, smoothed the quilt, then my sheet, turned and left the room, the door was locked.
 It was a happy experience not at all frightening.’

 Copy of an old print, bearing on the back the inscription ‘Margaret Longmire

 (The Centenarian of the Lakes) and her cottage, Troutbeck, Windermere’.

 The inscription on the gravestone reads: ‘Sacred to the memory of Margaret, widow of

 James Longmire of Troutbeck, who died on the 24th day of May 1868 aged 104 years.’